surrealdb/surrealist/README.md

   <img src="https://img.shields.io/github/contributors/StarlaneStudios/surrealist">
 </p>

-Surrealist is a simple to use Desktop based query playground and database explorer for [SurrealDB](https://surrealdb.com/).
+Surrealist is a simple to use Browser and Desktop based query playground and database explorer for [SurrealDB](https://surrealdb.com/).
 You can connect to any SurrealDB server and execute queries in a graphical interface, including table & variable auto completion, syntax highlighting, and much more.
 Switch to the explorer view to browse database tables, edit record contents, and traverse graph relationships.

 ## Features
 - 📌 Multi-tab query editing